glynawe/Vanilla/vanillaC.md

     Selection   = "."
 NAME.
     Subscript   = "[" Expression ","... "]".
     Dereference = "^".
-    Call        = ["loop"] "(" [Expression ","...] ")"
+    Call        = "(" [Expression ","...] ")"

-Pointer values are automatically dereferenced when they are the designator of a call, selection or subscript. `^` will not need to be used often, but is useful when comparing or assigning to the targets of pointers.
+Pointer values are automatically dereferenced when they are the designator of a call, selection or subscript.
+The dereferencing operator `^` will not need to be used often, but is useful when comparing or assigning the targets of pointers.

 The list of expressions in a call are supplied to the designated function as arguments.
-A `ref` argument must be supplied with a designator.
+A by-reference argument must be supplied with a designator.
 A supplied argument must match its argument's type.

 The "method call" syntax for procedure function calls may be used for expression function calls too.

-If the `loop` clause is used then the procedure call must be tail-call optimizable (i.e. optimizable into a loop).

 ## Literals

     Literal = INTEGER | FLOAT | CHARACTER | STRING.

 INTEGER literals have the type `int`.
-WORD literals has type `word`.
+WORD literals have type `word`.
 BYTE literals have the type `byte`.
 FLOAT literals have the type `float`.
 STRING literals  are anonymous immutable variables of type `[]byte`.
 A string literal's array has an additional element at the end containing `'\0'`.

 BYTE, WORD and INTEGER literals are distinct.
 BYTE literals are either integer literals with the suffix `X` or character literals in single quotes.
 The range of BYTE literals is 0X to 255X.
 The range of WORD literals is 0 to `maxword`.
 WORD literals are integer literals with the suffix `L`.